Perimenopause & Menopause · Hinsdale, IL

 This is one of the most overlooked pieces of women's health.
 Guidelines recommend waiting until age 65 for a bone density scan, but I rarely wait that long.
 I often order a DXA scan within five years of menopause.

 Why?
 Because bone loss can be silent.
-I want to identify changes early, when there is still a chance to prevent or even reverse disease, not after osteoporosis is already on the chart.
+I want to identify changes early, when there is still a chance to prevent or slow disease — not after osteoporosis is already on the chart.

 04